midlantica/LovelyBunchOfCoconuts/content/grifts/tax-the-rich-1.md

 ---
 title: 'Tax the Rich'
-claim: 'Tax the Rich'
+grift: 'Tax the Rich'
-translation: 'Punish success to fund inefficiency.'
+decode: 'Punish success to fund inefficiency.'
 ---